geosarr/search-engine/README.md

 # search-engine
-This is an ongoing project on building a search engine on textual documents
+This is an ongoing project on a search engine on textual documents.